inesusvet/pycon-2019-workshop/PITCHME.md

 - Threat first word of the text as _a command_
 - Respond to messages with a specific command only
 - Test it!
-- Extra: Extract author's name from the message

 +++
 ### Repeat

 - Add two more commands and new responses
 - Test it!
+- Extra: Pass author's name as message's attribute

 ---
 @title[rails]
-## Transport tracks
+## Transport lines

 ![this is complex](assets/brain-excersises.jpg)